DILCISBoard/E-ARK-AIP/index.md

 > precisely the same format as in the SIP.
 Indeed, preserving the original
 > information exactly as submitted may not be desirable. [@OAIS2012, p.
 4-52]”

-The E-ARK AIP format prescribes a structure by defining a set of requirements and core metadata together with recommendations on how to use the requirements in order to allow changing the AIP while keeping seamless track of the AIP’s history.
+The AIP format suggests a method for storing information packages so that both, the original submission, and a version in which perservation measures have been applied, can be archived.

-## Version of an AIP
+## Version and generation of an AIP

-While the AIP always describes the same unaltered conceptual entity, the way in which this information is represented may change.
-Therefore the AIP format describes the means to record the provenance from the time of the first submission, and also during the whole life-cycle of the AIP.
+Information packages are permanent: more precisely the information they contain is assumed to be permanent and always describing the same unaltered conceptual entity.
+Nevertheless, the way in which this information is represented may change.

-For the purpose of the AIP format specification, the *AIP version* concept used is as defined by OAIS:
+For the purposes of the AIP format specification, the concept *AIP version* is used as defined by OAIS:

 > “AIP Version: An AIP whose Content Information or Preservation Description
 > Information has undergone a Transformation on a source AIP and is a candidate